End-of-Year Journal Prompts for Personal Growth

 Whether you wore masks or slippers and sweats every day, we have collectively grieved and adapted to so much.
 There has been much to come to terms with both socially and economically.
 And often we get to the end of the year and focus on all that we haven't done.

-So instead of letting self-criticism take the lead, I invite you to pause with me in ending this year with a self-compassion practice.
+So instead of letting self-criticism take the lead, I invite you to pause with me in ending this year with a compassionate journaling practice.
 I know slowing down to reflect doesn't come naturally to most of us, especially if we are struggling.
-Learning to be a good friend to ourselves in the struggle and in growth takes intentional practice.
+Learning to be a good friend to ourselves in the struggle and growth takes intentional practice.
 Otherwise, most of us speed up, numb out, or distract ourselves when in pain and stress.

 Step 1: Slow Down